vsatyakiran/LLMs-Session1/README.md

 **Explore visualization with tensorflow projector** : https://projector.tensorflow.org/

-I have provided with vectors.tsv file, you can use that file for visualization with tensorflow projector
+I have provided you vectors.tsv file, you can use that file for visualization with tensorflow projector

 # Agenda of this Journey:
 ## Session1: Intro NLP